 Developing a settled, sedentary agricultural life using the farming of corn and other crops to supplement their diets throughout the year, the Ancestral Puebloans abandoned the need to travel constantly to hunt for food.
 With growing success at producing a surplus of drought-resistant crops and an expanding trade network, the communities in the area grew and established the cliff dwellings visible today.
 By 1100 AD, however, it was difficult to sustain this growth.
 In the early 1200s, settlement within the park declined because the land could no longer support the population, possibly because of drought.
 While most of the pueblos at Navajo National Monument show great architectural sophistication in comparison to the pithouses from earlier settlement groups, they also represent the waning years for the settlement as a whole.

 Visitors to the park can hike to two Ancestral Puebloan villages from the 1200s, Betatakin and Keet Seel, where it is possible to get a sense of what life in the American Southwest was like more than 700 years ago.
-While it is no longer possible to go into either complex, visitors may enter the caves sheltering the pueblos.
+Visitors will also be albe to enter the ruins to experience them firsthand.